VirgilSecurity/virgil-iotkit/tools/virgil-snapd/README.md

 ```

 #### Windows OS
 Virgil SnapD package for Windows OS is currently in development.
-To be included to information update list please contact our support email support@VirgilSecurity.com.
+To be included to information update list please contact our support team support@VirgilSecurity.com.

 ### Configure and run SnapD
 By default SnapD works under http://localhost:8080/, if other is not specified for the `SNAPD_SERVICE_PORT` variable.